c4pp4/gentoo-unity7/docs/build_instructions.md

 4. **Add** the `EHOOKS_ACCEPT="yes"` **variable** into the `/etc/portage/make.conf` configuration file.

    WARNING: Some overlay patches will be applied to packages from the Gentoo tree via the ehooks patching system.
-For more details, see [ehooks - Chapter I.][ehooks].
-Set the variable to confirm you agree with it.
+For more details, see [ehooks - Chapter I.][ehooks] Set the variable to confirm you agree with it.

 5. **Set up** the Gentoo Unity⁷ Desktop **build environment**: